-The BGoldN food assistance program offers free, pre-packaged, made-fresh breakfasts and lunches, Monday through Friday for pick-up at 9 a.m. and 1 p.m. at Bell Middle School, 1001 Ulysses St, Golden, CO 80401.
-The first come, first served meals are prepared by a rotating schedule of Golden restaurants and picked up by trained volunteers who then distribute the meals in drive-up fashion in front of the school.
+The BGoldN food assistance program offers free, pre-packaged, made-fresh breakfasts and lunches, Monday through Friday for pick-up at at The Splash at Fossil Trace, 3151 Illinois Street from 1 to 1:30pm.
+The first-come, first-served meals are prepared by a rotating schedule of Golden restaurants and picked up by trained volunteers who then distribute the meals in drive-up fashion.
 Meals are intended for people whose livelihoods have been impacted by the COVID-19 crisis and need help.

-If you are in need of food assistance, meal pick-up is available at Bell Middle School, 1001 Ulysses St. Prepackaged take and go breakfasts & lunches from local restaurants are distributed at 9 a.m. and 1 p.m., Monday – Friday (no weekends).
+If you are in need of food assistance, meal pick-up is available at The Splash at Fossil Trace, 3151 Illinois St. Prepackaged take-and-go breakfasts and lunches from local restaurants are distributed from 1 to 1:30 p.m., Monday – Friday (no weekends).
 Just show up.
-First come, first-served in drive-up fashion in front of the school.
+First-come, first-served in drive-up fashion.

-For those unable to leave the home and in financial stress, email BGoldNcity@gmail.com or call 720-432-5048 with your name, phone number and address.
+For those unable to leave the home and in financial stress, email email@example.com or call 720-432-5048 with your name, phone number and address.
 The delivery service is ONLY for those who are UNABLE to leave their homes.
-Anyone who is underserved and IS ABLE to leave the house will receive their meals at Bell Middle School.
+Anyone who is underserved and IS ABLE to leave the house will receive their meals at The Splash at Fossil Trace.

 Helps families and individuals who need food assistance by donating to the BGoldN Fund.
 100% of donations will cover local restaurant costs for BGoldN and purchasing food for our local food banks.

 If you are interested in volunteering in any way, please let us know!